elifesciences/builder/README.md

 `builder` is a Python project and it's dependencies are captured in a `Pipfile`.

-It's virtualenv is found in `./venv` and can be activated with `./venv/bin/activate`.
+It's virtual env is found in `./venv` and can be activated with `./venv/bin/activate`.

 To update a dependency, modify the `Pipfile` and run `./update-dependencies.sh` to refresh the `Pipfile.lock` and `requirements.txt` files.
 You will need `pipenv` installed.